 inside the jar, you will be able to tell if it is thin enough and if

-skewer.
-This is not ideal because I sometimes made bubbles
+This might not be ideal because I sometimes made

 Do not put the paint mixture in the jar and shake it...you will have lots of bubbles.

 I only mixed up enough paint and acetone for one jar at a

 time because the paint starts drying pretty quickly.
 I found it

 better to turn the jar on its side and rotate it to coat the sides.